Buddhist meditation: The theoretical framework

 The model for the path of insight meditation employed in Buddhaghosa’s Visuddhimagga is that of the ‘seven purifications’.
 The first two purifications concern (i) engagement in proper moral conduct (sila), and (ii) developing tranquility (samatha – not to be confused with samata or sameness).
 The third (iii) is ‘purification of perception’, breaking down the sense of a self through awareness that our consciousness of the world takes place entirely within our own mind, and it is created by our mind’s five functions (skandhas).
 The fourth (iv) purification is the ‘purification by overcoming delusion’.
-Just as the purification of view involves an awareness of the interdependence of mind and body at any one time, this fourth purification involves examining causal dependence as a continuum in time.
-Thus one comes to understand karman and to see directly how things are the result of an impersonal lawlike causality and nothing more.
-In overcoming doubt, Buddhaghosa observes (19:27), one becomes a ‘lesser stream-enterer’.
+Just as the purification of perception involves an awareness of ways in which we perceive the existence of the self, this fourth purification involves examining how phenomena arise.
+Thus one comes to understand karman and to see directly how things are the result of causality and nothing more.
+Buddhaghosa observes (19:27) that upon overcoming delusion one becomes a ‘lesser stream-enterer’.
 The fifth purification (v) is that of ‘knowing and seeing what is the way (magga) and what is not the way’.
 This involves taking various groups and classes of phenomena and seeing that they are all impermanent, cause suffering, and are not the Self.
 One then sees them as arising and falling in their constant change and impermanence.
 Thus the meditator comes to deconstruct the apparent stability of things and to directly see the world as a process, a flow.
 Gethin draws attention to the images Buddhaghosa selects for this stage of the meditator’s experience:

 [T]he world is no longer experienced as consisting of things that are lasting and solid but rather as something that vanishes almost as soon as it appears—like dew drops at sunrise, like a bubble on water, like a line drawn on water, like a mustard-seed placed on the point of an awl, like a flash of lightning.
 Things in themselves lack substance and always elude one’s grasp—like a mirage, a conjuring trick, a dream, the circle formed by a whirling firebrand, a fairy city, foam, or the trunk of a banana tree.